senchalabs/philogl/docs/media.md

 -----------------------------------------------------

-Creates a temporary scene with a plane, used to post-process textures and render the job to others texture(s) or to the main screen.
+Creates a temporary scene with a plane, used to post-process textures and render the job to other texture(s) or to the main screen.

 ### Syntax: